internnuv-oss/gls-farmer-app/README.md

-# 🌱 FarmerApp - Sales Executive Portal
+# 🌱 Field Commander

-FarmerApp is a comprehensive, mobile-first React Native application built for Sales Executives (SE).
+Field Commander is a comprehensive, mobile-first React Native application built for Sales Executives (SE).
 It streamlines the onboarding and management process for Agricultural Dealers, Distributors, and Farmers.

 With offline-first draft capabilities, rich media uploads, dynamic PDF dossier generation, and a Supabase backend, it serves as the ultimate on-the-go tool for field executives.